ashleygwilliams/npm-git-benchmark/ANALYSIS.md

 that the CLI always supports them, but also to continuously improving the performance of installing them.

-That being said- if your team is looking for improved performace and reduced disk usage, among other boons, you'll want to leverage the npm registry.
+That being said- if your team is looking for improved performace and team communication, among other boons, you'll want to leverage the npm registry.
 In summary, the npm registry offers an improved performance over `git` dependencies because:

 - the npm Registry is specifically designed for serving packages
 - the npm Registry allows you to easily take advantage of semantic versioning
 - the npm Registry is faster than GitHub
-- the npm Registry only installs the files you need, and therefore uses less disk space

 If you're currently using private `git` repos as dependencies in your application, I'd strongly encourage you to take a look at npm's private packages and orgs products- in addition to making